sci-oer/oo-course-wiki/ooDesign/encapsulation.md

 Furthermore, when overriding `equals()`, it is recommended to also override the `hashCode()` method, which generates a unique integer representation for the object.
 These methods work together to ensure consistency when the object is used in hash-based collections such as HashMap or HashSet.

+*parts of this wiki page were written using chatGPT*